FPGAwars/apio/docs/cmd-apio-raw.md

 apio raw -h                         # Show help message
 ```

-> Use the `--` marker to separate Apio's own options from those passed
+> If a command is specified, it must be prefixed with the `--` marker to
-> to the tool being run.
+> distinguish it from the apio command args.

 <h3>Options</h3>